Flange-bearing frog: Implementation

 In 2006, CSX installed a full flange-bearing diamond at Shelby, Ohio, the first application of this technology on a North American freight railroad.
 In 2008, BNSF Railway installed two such diamonds at Moorhead, Minnesota.
 Both installations are under FRA-mandated inspection, as described above.
+In September 2009, BNSF installed three combination tread- and flange-bearing frogs in their Lafayette, Louisiana yard.
+Since installation, the frogs have worn as described above, and there is evidence that some wheels already cross the frog in a combination tread- and flange-bearing mode.
+As of spring 2010 BNSF had installed more than 100 lift frogs across their system.
+As of spring 2010 BNSF had installed 22 OWLS diamonds on its system; As of December 2008, CSX had installed 13.

 Results

 Though tests are still ongoing, results in both controlled environments and revenue service are promising.
 The Transportation Technology Center in Pueblo, Colorado, has installed an OWLS diamond on their property, where they perform research for various railroad entities.
 Their results show that dynamic loads from a train crossing an OWLS diamond are half the loads from the same train crossing a conventional diamond at half the speed it crossed the OWLS diamond.
 The inspections of both track and vehicles by BNSF and CSX at their full flange-bearing diamonds have shown no unexpected wear, and suggest that such diamonds could be implemented on a larger scale.